Are you looking for a substitute for brisket? At the moment brisket is in hot demand!

 However, due to its rise in popularity, it can be hard to find as well as expensive.
 So if you can’t find any brisket or you just can’t afford it, you might be wondering if there is anything similar?

-Continue to read on to find out all about the brisket substitutes available out on the market so you don’t have to spend a fortune!
+Continue to read on to find out all about the brisket alternatives available out on the market so you don’t have to spend a fortune!

 Are They Any Brisket Substitutes?

 Yes, of course!
-Different cuts of meat can substitute for brisket meat.
+Different cuts of meat can substitute for brisket.

 And if you don’t eat beef, then there are other meat options out there like chicken, turkey, lamb, pork, and even vegetarian options!